 Training teachers as advocates to ensure that Colorado teachers and students thrive

-- Three in-person training sessions, and online monthly virtual sessions
+- In-person training sessions (dependent on COVID-19 restrictions), and online monthly virtual sessions

 - Fellows receive training through expert-led modules and direct engagement with key stakeholders.
 No prior policy experience required